AmaraSpatial-10K: A Spatially and Semantically Aligned 3D Dataset for Spatial Computing and Embodied AI: The AmaraSpatial-10K Dataset

-AmaraSpatial-10K contains over 10{,}000 synthetic 3D assets organised across 11 top-level categories and 476 subcategories.
-The largest themes are Indoor Scenes, City \& Transport, and Characters \& Creatures, with Indoor Scenes alone accounting for roughly 40\% of the collection; the remaining eight themes cover long-tail domains such as Nature \& Landscape, History \& Culture, Sci-Fi \& Cosmic, Fashion \& Clothing, and Food \& Beverage.
-Every asset is distributed as an optimized \texttt{.glb} mesh with embedded PBR materials, a paired \texttt{.png} reference image, a convex collision hull, a multi-sentence semantic description, and structured metadata recording its category, subcategory, estimated metric dimensions, anchor type, and forward axis.
-Figure~\ref{fig:category_histogram} visualises the subcategory-level distribution; a full per-subcategory breakdown is provided in Appendix~\ref{app:taxonomy}.
+AmaraSpatial-10K contains 10{,}000+ synthetic 3D assets across 10 top-level categories and 476 subcategories.
+Indoor Scenes accounts for $\sim$26\% of the collection, followed by Characters \& Creatures and City \& Transport.
+The remaining themes cover long-tail domains (Nature \& Landscape, Sci-Fi \& Cosmic, Food \& Beverage).
+Each asset ships as an optimised \texttt{.glb} with embedded PBR materials, a paired 2D reference image, a convex collision hull, and structured metadata (taxonomy, metric dimensions, anchor type, forward axis, multi-sentence description) sufficient for downstream pipelines to consume without additional preprocessing.
+The full per-subcategory distribution is given in Appendix~\ref{app:taxonomy}; the generation pipeline, spatial alignment, and curation protocol in Appendix~\ref{app:generation_pipeline}.